matthias-reis/carda-gatsby/content/articles/2020/09/the-ocean-collective-founder-robin-staps.md

 **Robin:** The songs were all written more or less at the same time.
 That was 2016 and 2017.
 There is always a certain latency between writing and releasing.
 Especially when it comes to double albums.
 At the beginning of 2018, we started recording the drums for both albums.
 Most parts of the songs had already been there at that time - they were just differently elaborated.
 The ones for the first part were already pretty much finished and the ones for the second part were partly still in a raw state.
 After recording the drum parts, we finished the first part.
 In 2019 we were on tour with it all year long.

 At the same time, we finalized the second fragment.
 I recorded some of the bass parts together with Matthias on our tour with Leprous, which we did in November.
 For the vocals, I did three sessions with Loïc in the summer.
 That was sort of between the festivals and our tour.
-You can say, the album was finished on the road - embedded in our tour and the production of "Phanerozoic&nbsp;I"
+You can say, the album was finished on the road - embedded in our tour and the production of "Phanerozoic I"

 ## "I studied geography"